brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

 Known Issues
 ============

+* Subtitles will not be displayed when viewing 360 degree videos.

 * This plugin currently does not support integrating with the Widevine Plugin for Brightcove Brightcove Player SDK for iOS.